-Beaten eggs and tomato purée form the dairy free custard that cradles the sautéed eggplant and onions in a pie crust.
-Serve this as a vegetable side dish, a vegetarian entrée or add grated parmesan on top for a dairy meal.
+This Dairy-Free Eggplant Onion Quiche is as satisfying as its dairy counterpart.
+In this case, beaten eggs and tomato purée form the dairy free custard that cradles the sautéed eggplant and onions in a pie crust.
+Serve this Dairy- Free Eggplant Onion Quiche as a vegetarian side dish or entrée.
+Add grated Parmesan on top for a dairy meal.

 Use my All-Purpose Dough for an easy to roll crust!